killthebuddh4/gadfly-go/README.md

 - Everything about the language needs to be ridiculously printable, introspectable, and serializable.
 I want to be able to seralize the parse tree, wire it somewhere, and then execute it on another machine.

+# Notes on the interpreter

+- you have a parse tree as well as metadata surrounding every execution that has ever occurred in the parse tree
+- you never edit a node in the parse tree, you only deprecate them
+- the parse tree represents a decision making process that the AI will incorporate
+- one way to think about how this works is that it uses LLMs and execution history to discretize the continuous decision space
+- one way to think about what the copilot is doing is “how to write a program that proves a fact about the world”
+- similar to the previous bullet, there’s a way to think about is synthesizing analytical facts and a fact is a subtree that can prove the thing
+- the copilot’s toolbox is determined via lexically-scoped name resolution
+- instead of a visual programming environment, you have a programming language which means you can use programming language theory and tools
+- a core aspect of a copilot is that it must support delegation to other AIs
+- every expression in the parse tree has a natural language representation of why it exists in the parse tree
+- every node in a trajectory has a natural language description of it’s scope, it’s arguments, and a recapitulation
+- one piece of metadata is “number of active trajectories”
+- the parse tree must be fully serializable
+- you can think of every subtree as a policy fit for some situation
+- a gadflai program has something like sensors or actuators
+- leaf nodes are always either facts or sensors?
+- a pure function is a fact? something with an effect is a sensor?
+- every subtree can have a supervisor? or every subtree can have a policy?

 # Roadmap